Globally, uncorrected refractive error is the main cause of vision impairment. Most people can see again with a correctly-prescribed pair of glasses.

 We train our eye doctors and eye nurses to treat refractive error.

-Through our Pacific clinics and surgical outreach teams we distribute brand new ready-made glasses, with over 12,575 dispensed in the last year alone.
+Through our Pacific clinics and outreach teams, as well as local doctors and nurses, we distribute brand new ready-made glasses, with over 10,445 dispensed in 2022 alone.

 We’ll continue to provide glasses until the Pacific nations can meet their own local demand.